 The results vary from person to person.
 Some feel different within a couple of sessions, while tougher conditions may take 10 or more sessions to see noticeable results.
 It’s important to remember – just like regular exercise takes time to build muscle, it takes time to build new neural pathways in the brain.

-ARE THE BENEFITS LONG LASTING?
+ARE THE BENEFITS LONG-LASTING?

 Yes.
-Long term follow-ups have been done on many patients over the years.
+Long-term follow-ups have been done on many patients over the years.
 Dr. Joel Lubar at the University of Tennessee has followed ADD clients who’ve sustained their improvements from neurofeedback for 10-20 years.
 Published research on epilepsy 12 months after brain training shows the effects on epilepsy usually holds.
 Neurofeedback training has been the subject of more than 40 years of research and clinical study.
 The training appears to be harmless as far as is known at present and no injuries have been reported, or in a review of research literature.
 Neurofeedback does not do anything to the person being trained.
 It is not a treatment; it is a training process.
 The average number of NFB sessions to achieve enduring change is 40 sessions.

 ARE THERE SIDE EFFECTS?

 Neurofeedback has few side effects when administered properly.
 The most common side effects of neurofeedback include improved sleep, more awareness of dreams, feeling calmer, feeling more energy, and feeling more focused.
-Training with neurofeedback can occasionally result in an adverse response that temporary increases symptoms which are typically associated with relaxation and calming of the central nervous system such as fatigue, headache, lightheadedness, dizziness, irritability, moodiness, weeping, insomnia, agitation, difficulties with focus and anxiety.
-These potential reactions may occur during or right after a neurofeedback session are temporary and typically only last for 24 to 48 hours.
-Once clients become more relaxed and aware, they tend integrate past emotional issues and these symptoms subside.
+Training with neurofeedback can occasionally result in an adverse response that temporarily increases symptoms that are typically associated with relaxation and calming of the central nervous system such as fatigue, headache, lightheadedness, dizziness, irritability, moodiness, weeping, insomnia, agitation, difficulties with focus and anxiety.
+These potential reactions that may occur during or right after a neurofeedback session are temporary and typically only last for 24 to 48 hours.
+Once clients become more relaxed and aware, they tend to integrate past emotional issues and these symptoms subside.
 It is also possible that you might fall asleep during or after neurofeedback sessions.